freebirdT/ADM_homework1/README.md

 # ADM_homework1
 <b> The repository contains the homework1.

+The pdf file stamps.pdf contains all the screenshots of the 97 challenges that assess the successful submissions.

 The script problem1.py contains the problem 1 with all the following HackerRank challenges: </b>